xleon/mobileapp/.github/ISSUE_TEMPLATE/d-manual-test-template.md

 ## Testing app restriction UI

 - [ ] Check that all the non-permanent error screens are showing correctly (long-press on About in Android or the navigation bar in iOS)
 - [ ] Token reset error
 - [ ] No workspace error
 - [ ] No default workspace error
 - [ ] Outdated client error
 - [ ] Outdated API error
 - [ ] Check that all the permanent error screens are showing correctly
 - [ ] Permanent outdated client error
 - [ ] Make sure that after this choice, the app requires reinstall/update
 - [ ] Permanent outdated API error
 - [ ] Make sure that after this choice, the app requires reinstall/update

 ### Test that the UI is appearing as intended and report any issues

-- [ ] All of the UI tests are passing
 - [ ] Check this after testing the app if no UI errors/glitches have occurred

-## Test that the UI is appearing as intended and report any issues

-- [ ] Check this after testing app if no UI errors/glitches have occurred